Why do we teach History?

 Where opportunities arise, the History Subject Leader will attend regular courses for latest developments in History or liaise with colleagues form other schools to ensure that our teaching in history is up-to-date.
 This is shared with staff formally (staff meetings) and informally (ongoing professional dialogue).
 Where staff request further CPD, the Subject Leader will arrange in liaison with the head.

-2017-18 — the NEP (Nantwich Education Partnership) is looking to set up a History Hub with the support of a History Specialist.
-Wrenbury will be part of the hub.
+2018-19 — the NEP (Nantwich Education Partnership) has set up a History Hub with the support of a History Specialist.
+Wrenbury is part of the hub.
+The Subject Leader has attended termly training; seen and shared good practice and led in-house training to disseminate to our school staff.

 Curriculum Risk Assessment